cherifGsoul/slim-inertiajs-demo/README.md

 # Slim Inertiajs

-Demo of how to integrate InteriaJS with React (v18) into the Slim Framework (v4) with Twig templates
+Demo of how to integrate InteriaJS with React (v18) into the Slim Framework (v4) with noraml PHP views

-Based on cherifGsoul/slim-inertiajs-demo, which uses Symfony Encore and Svelte.
+Started as a fork of the amazing work of cherifGsoul/slim-inertiajs-demo, which uses Symfony Encore and Svelte.

 This project however does not use Encore and replaces Svelte with React

+Since then however, I have completely rewritten it and organised it into server (php) and client (js) folders.

+In server, the structure resembled Laravel, and I plan to enable many of the core feature of Laravel

+The aim of this project will be to allow developers to have everything for a full featured MVC at their finger tips, but only enable the parts you actually need.

 ## Installation